testingbot/testingbotclient/README.md

 ## TestingBot
 [TestingBot](https://testingbot.com/) allows you to run Selenium tests in the cloud.
-With access to over +1500 different browser/device combinations, you can run your browser and mobile tests in parallel on the TestingBot Selenium grid.
+With access to over +2600 different browser/device combinations, you can run your browser and mobile tests in parallel on the TestingBot Grid.

 ## Getting Started